mobxjs/mobx/docs/refguide/computed.md

 -   `computed(fn, options?)`

 Computed values can be used to derive information from other observables.
-They evaluate lazily -- computed values will cache their output and only update recompute if one of the underlying observables has changed.
+They evaluate lazily, caching their output and only re-compute if one of the underlying observables has changed.
 If they are not observed by anything, they suspend entirely.

 Conceptually, computed values are very similar to formulas in spreadsheets.